Ottawa, Illinois: History

 On February 8, 1910, William Dickson Boyce, then a resident of Ottawa, incorporated the Boy Scouts of America.
 Five years later, also in Ottawa, Boyce incorporated the Lone Scouts of America.
 Boyce is buried in Ottawa Avenue Cemetery.
 The Ottawa Scouting Museum, on Canal Street, opened to the public on December 6, 1997.
 The museum features the history of Boy Scouting, Girl Scouting and Camp Fire.

 In 1922, the Radium Dial Company (RDC) moved from Peru, Illinois to a former high school building in Ottawa.
-The company employed hundreds of young women who painted watch dials using a paint called "Luna", which contained ionizing radion, for watch maker Westclox.
+The company employed hundreds of women called Radium girls.
+These women painted watch dials using a paint called "LUMA", which contained a compound of ZnS(Ag) (Silver activated Zinc Sulfide) and powdered radium, for watch maker Westclox.
 RDC went out of business in 1936, two years after the company's president, Joseph Kelly Sr., left to start a competing company, Luminous Processes Inc., a few blocks away.
 The employees of the company suffered radiation toxicity, as chronicled in the 1986 documentary, Radium City.
+After the plant closed and before it was dismantled, many residents took items from the factory for their homes.
+This spread the contamination even further.
+The building materials from the Luminuous Processes building were eventually turned into landfill.
+The U.S. Environmental Protection Agency began removing contaminated material in 1986.